-Budding Ballerinas (Creative Movement for Pre-K Girls): Watch your princess twirl and leap into greater confidence.
-Dancers will use props and imaginative play as they explore the joy of movement and creative expression, while being encouraged to follow directions and take turns going across the floor.
+Budding Ballerinas (Creative Movement with Ballet Emphasis for Pre-K Girls): Watch your princess twirl and leap into greater confidence.
+During this 45-minute class, dancers will use props and imaginative play as they explore the joy of movement and creative expression, while being encouraged to follow directions and take turns going across the floor.

 Hippity Hop: This fun introduction to hip hop will get your child moving!
-In this 30-minute class, they will focus on hip hop basics, creative movement, and will learn choreographed dances.
+In this 45-minute class, they will focus on the fundamental steps of hip hop, creative movement, and will learn choreographed dances.

-Rising Stars: Children in Rising Stars (Ages 5K/6) will learn a combination of tap and jazz and are encouraged to also enroll in the pre-ballet class at this age.
+Rising Stars: Students in Rising Stars (Ages 5K/6) will learn a combination of tap and jazz and are encouraged to also enroll in the pre-ballet at this age.

 Pointe: Pointe classes are for advanced ballet students and they must receive an invitation from their ballet instructor.
 Careful consideration is made prior to allowing students to dance en pointe.
 Factors include age, years of ballet training, hours of ballet taken currently per week, strength of ankles and legs, and proper use of technique in flat work.
 Students who are placed en pointe prematurely can suffer from damage to growing bones in the feet, other types of injury, and the development of poor technical habits in ballet.